Skip to Main Content

 What is the Flu (Influenza)?

-• Flu is a contagious respiratory illness caused by the flu viruses that infect the nose, throat and sometimes lungs.
+• Flu is a respiratory illness that spreads easily.
+Viruses infect the nose, throat and sometimes lungs.
 It can cause mild to severe illness.
 At times it can lead to death.

 Calendar icon

-• Your protection with the flu shot gets weaker over time.
-That’s why a yearly flu shot is needed to keep you from getting sick.
+• Protection from the flu shot gets weaker over time.
+That’s why a yearly flu vaccine is recommended for most people.

 Syringe icon

 No. According to the CDC, “flu vaccines either contain inactivated virus, meaning the viruses are no longer infectious, or a particle designed to look like a flu virus to your immune system.
 While the nasal spray does contain a live virus, the viruses are changed so that they cannot give you the flu.”
-That means getting a flu shot cannot give you the flu.
-But it can reduce your chances of catching the flu.
+That means getting a flu vaccine cannot give you the flu.
+But it can lower your chances of catching or getting very ill from the flu.

 Location icon